 Andrew Weber, former Texas First Assistant Attorney General to Attorney General, now Texas Governor Greg Abbott, is a partner at Kelly Hart & Hallman LLP.
-Mr. Weber chairs the firm’s Public Law practice group, assisting all other practice groups whose clients need assistance navigating the intersection of law, policy, and politics at the Legislature and before State agencies..
+Mr. Weber chairs the firm’s Public Law practice group, assisting all other practice groups whose clients need help navigating the intersection of law, policy and politics at the Legislature and before State agencies..

 When Governor Abbott, then Texas Attorney General, promoted Mr. Weber to First Assistant in 2008, he explained “An outstanding lawyer and experienced manager, Andrew Weber is uniquely qualified to serve as First Assistant Attorney General.
 Andrew is a legal scholar who brings a wealth of public service and private sector expertise to his new leadership role.
 After more than a year as the Deputy Attorney General for Legal Counsel and seven years at the Texas Supreme Court, including four years as the high court’s chief administrator, Andrew is well prepared to help lead the Office of the Attorney General.”

 Experience and highlights